nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/indexing-and-query/indexing-and-querying-how-to-index/how-to-fetch-documents-with-a-query-on-date-parameters.md

 The first step is to add date-type properties to our document type.
 We will use these new properties as a landmark for our future queries.
 Let's say we want to recall the expiring date 3 months before it happens.

-To know more about how to define a document type and add properties check out the page [How to Define a Document Type]({{page page='how-to-define-a-document-type'}}).
+To know more about how to define a document type and add properties check out the page [HOWTO: Define a Document Type]({{page page='how-to-define-a-document-type'}}).

 1. Create a new document type called "mydocumenttype".
 2. In the **Schema** tab of the document type, add two date-type properties: